katelynpc/KatelynCao/README.md

 ## Project Overview

-I want to make a motion sensored trashcan using arduino.
+I want to make a VU meter using LEDs and a freeform circuit design.

 ## Educational Value Added

-This will be my first personal project, so I'm mainly using a very basic project to gain experience and build up.
-I want to learn how to plan and carry out a project as well as how to use arduino and its code.
+I plan to use this to gain experience finding the right values for resistors, caps, etc. I also want to learn how to solder freeform circuits as well as how to use microcontrollers.

 ## Tasks